Masterjoona/nyaaNotify/README.md

 - `-generate` opens your `$EDITOR` and lets you set parameters
 ### Required flags
 - `-webhook` webhook url
-- `-name` Name for logging and posted.txt
+- `-name` Name for logging and posted files
 - `-include` words that the title must include. `,` separate with commas and words starting with `;` are excluded (Intuitive, right?)
 - `-regex` lets you set a regex that the title must match.
 Golang flavor.
 - `-amount` how many torrents will be sent to discord.